vladiliescu/woofy/readme.txt

 * A completely rewritten download engine.
 * An improved user interface, with more information about the download process.
 * Downloads comics from start to finish, and not backwards.
+* Can embed additional metadata such as the title and description inside each downloaded strip (the metadata can be viewed using any image viewer that supports the XMP standard, such as XnView MP or Zoner Photo Studio)
+* A log is kept for each downloaded comic
-* After each download Woofy pauses for 2 seconds, in order to minimize server hammering.
+* After each download Woofy pauses for 3 seconds, in order to minimize server hammering.
 * The settings files are stored under each user's profile - should fix some issues with Windows 7/Vista.
 * Removed the proxy settings, Woofy will use whatever proxy has been set for Internet Explorer.
-* Added one (that's right, ONE) new comic - Snowflakes.
+* Added two new comics - Snowflakes and Stuff No One Told Me
+* Woofy can now be installed in portable mode